joseacr07/Clients-control-angular-15.2.0/README.md

 ## Utility

-the most challenging isue was to work with different library versions because there are "bugs" in newer versions, that do not work properly with other newer versions of [Google database](https://console.firebase.google.com/u/0/project/client-control-project/firestore/data/~2Fclients~2F1j96OtWKUgPXe77z9oUs)
+the most challenging isue was to work with different library versions because there are "bugs" in newer versions,do the hosting.
+Newer versions do not work properly with other newer versions of [Google database](https://console.firebase.google.com/u/0/project/client-control-project/firestore/data/~2Fclients~2F1j96OtWKUgPXe77z9oUs)

 ## Firestore